ibm-cloud-docs/assistant/deploy-web-chat.md

     An Enterprise or Chat Professional plan is recommended.

 1. From the Web Chat integration page in {{site.data.keyword.conversationshort}}, switch the **Allow transfers to live agents** toggle to **On**, and then choose **Zendesk** as the service desk type, and then click **Set up**.
-1. Add the account key for your Zendesk account.
+1.  {: #deploy-web-chat-zendesk-get-account-key}Add the account key for your Zendesk account.
 To get the account key for your Zendesk account, follow these steps:
-{: #deploy-web-chat-zendesk-get-account-key}

     - Log in to your Zendesk subdomain.